Blood Flow Restriction Therapy for Faster Recovery and Gains

 Blood Flow Restriction Therapy in Columbia, SC

-Get Your Gainzz On
+Get Your Gains On

 Blood Flow Restriction therapy or BFR has been used by the U.S. military and professional sports teams for some time.
 In recent years, it has increasingly been used as an alternative method of recovery and strength-building for people unable to train or engage in traditional resistance exercises.
 BFR therapy is often used with other physical therapy treatments.
 It has proven results in people seeking to improve strength and recovery and those healing from surgery or injury.